Academic Committee (Clinical Radiology)

 Terms of reference

-The Clinical Radiology Academic Committee has delegated authority from the Clinical Radiology Faculty Leadership Team.
+The Clinical Radiology Academic Committee advises the Clinical Radiology Faculty Leadership Team.

 Overall purpose

-The Clinical Radiology Academic Committee explores methods by which the College can encourage and facilitate research in the specialty, and increase the number and quality of research-active and academic clinical radiologists in the UK.
+The Clinical Radiology Academic Committee explores methods by which the College can encourage and facilitate research in the specialty, increase the number of research-active and academic clinical radiologists in the UK and increase the quality of radiology-related research outputs.

 Terms of Reference

-1. The Clinical Radiology Academic Committee has delegated authority to advise the Faculty Leadership Team on matters that fall within its terms of reference.
+1. The Clinical Radiology Academic Committee advises the Faculty Leadership Team on matters that fall within its terms of reference.
 The committee advises on:

-- methods by which the RCR can increase the number and quality of research- active and academic radiologists within the UK.
+methods by which the RCR can increase the number of research-active and academic radiologists within the UK and the quality of their research.

-- how to support trainee and consultant radiologists commencing or developing a research-based career.
+ways to support resident and consultant radiologists commencing or developing a research-based career.

-- developing proposals to provide research career guidance, training in research techniques and opportunities for networking amongst research active radiologists, trainees, academics and consultants.
+developing proposals to provide research career guidance, training in research techniques and opportunities for networking amongst research-active radiologists, residents, academics and consultants.

-2. The Clinical Radiology Academic Committee is also tasked with making recommendations as to those individuals to be considered for awards and grants.
+2. The Clinical Radiology Academic Committee is also tasked with making recommendations as to those individuals/teams to be considered for awards and grants.
 This includes:

-- exploring and developing arrangements for proposed joint funding of research with other appropriate research funding bodies with approval from the Faculty Leadership Team.
+exploring arrangements for joint funding of research with other appropriate research funding bodies, with approval from the Faculty Leadership Team.

 Membership